day8/re-frame/docs/NewREADME.md

 by different forces: gravity working one way, evaporation/convection the other.

-To understand re-frame, **imagine data flowing around that loop instead of water**. re-frame provides the conveyance of the data - the equivalent of gravity, evaporation and convection.
+To understand re-frame, **imagine data flowing around that loop instead of water**. re-frame provides the conveyance of the data around the loop - the equivalent of gravity, evaporation and convection.
 You design what's flowing and then you hang functions off the loop at various points to compute the data's phase changes.